lawrence-innovative-tech/java/JAVA/Java 8/Stream API.md

 - Stream is data pipeline process.
 - Without terminal operation it not start to process.
 - Stream it used to process or manipulate the datasource without modifying the datasource.
+- If the stream runs one time it never allow to run again that stream.

 ##### **Three Major part of stream
 1. [[#**Several types to create stream object,|Creation part]]